 Keirnan and Aizawa's paper identifies the relevance of task-based learning to the use of mobile phones as learning tools.
 A significant aspect of their findings is that student use of mobile email to undertake tasks, while slower than the use of PC email, nevertheless compared favorably, as mobile phone users kept their messages to a minimum, but managed to communicate effectively.
-(Perhaps the word limit on SMS might actually be an advantage for low-level students, who have difficulty forming long sentences).
+(The word limit on SMS might actually be an advantage for low-level students, who have difficulty forming long sentences).
 The costs for students of cell phone speaking tasks are an inhibiting factor.
 Mobile phone keyboards may be easier to use for students who have not mastered a computer keyboard.
-Data entry for mobile email (and SMS) is limited in the quantity of the language that can be used, and in the speed with which it is keyed in; but as the technology evolves and the demand for text messaging consolidates, these factors should improve (e.g. through foldable keyboards, the design of mass-market smart phones that facilitate data entry, and T9 technology that suggests words on the basis of keys typed, previous texts and the phone dictionary).
+Data entry for mobile email (and SMS) is limited in the quantity of the language that can be used, and in the speed with which it is keyed in; but as the technology evolves and the demand for text messaging consolidates, these factors should improve (through foldable keyboards, the design of massmarket smart phones that facilitate data entry, T9 technology that suggests words on the basis of keys typed, previous texts and the phone dictionary, and the iPhone's automatic error detection / text prediction).